melar09/EvolutionMod/readme.md

 ###What is this?
 This is a Mod Pack developed for the video game [Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/) this pack is aimed at adding a bunch of options onto the original game that I wish were in the original.
 We do require some mods to be installed first before you can use this mod.
 They are listed below as Dependencies.

 ###Dependencies
  - [Official Game Dev Tycoon Modding API](https://github.com/greenheartgames/gdt-modAPI)
  - [UltimateLib](http://gdt-ultimatesuite.abesco.de/)

+###How to Install
+After you download the mod please place the folder inside the zip into your "mods" file.
+Once complete please rename that to just "EvolutionMod" removing the "-" and everything after that.

 ###Status
 Currently this pack is **Released** however is under heavy development.
 I recommend following the forum post [here](http://forum.greenheartgames.com/t/rel-evolutionmod-version-1-0-0/) for any updates, patches, or newer versions.
 Any developer wishing to help with changes or adding features is welcome to join just send me a message.

 ###Features
 _Anything marked with a **(NA)** has not been added yet.
 Anything with **(WIP)** is a work in progress and partially implemented.
 Anything which has no marks has been completely added and tested fully._